Ph.D. Students

 Dylan Matthews

-Dylan is a Ph.D. student in the International Crime and Justice Program at FIU.
-He holds a B.A. in Psychology, a B.S. in Criminal Justice, a M.S. in Criminal Justice, and a M.S. in Public Administration.
-His research interests include drug-related crimes and prevention, prosecution, and the application of geographic information systems in crime prevention.
-He previously worked as a graduate research assistant on the Data-Informed Prosecution Project funded by the MacArthur Foundation.
-Additionally, Dylan served as an inaugural University Graduate School Writing Fellow, in which he coached graduate students how to meet scholarly writing expectations, as well as build better habits and techniques to be more effecient in their writing process.
+Dylan is a Ph.D. student in the ICJ Program at FIU.
+He holds a B.A. in Psychology, a B.S. in Criminal Justice, a M.S. in Criminal Justice, and a Master in Public Administration.
+He previously worked as a graduate research assistant on the Data-Informed Prosecution Project and served as an inaugural UGS Writing Fellow.
+His research interests include drug-related crimes and prevention, prosecution, and law enforcement applications of geographic information systems.

 Email: dmatt001@fiu.edu